uafgeotools/mtuq/docs/install/arm64.rst

 .. code::

-    conda install 'pygmt>=0.9'
+    conda install 'pygmt=0.9'

 .. note::

-    Users may receive the following Instaseis warning message:
+    Users may receive the following Instaseis warning:

     `UserWarning: Please don't install from a tarball.
 Use the proper pypi release or install from git.`

-    Now that Instaseis PyPI releases are no longer maintained, the above message can be ignored.
+    In fact, env_arm64.yaml does install Instaseis from git, and the above message can be ignored.

 .. note::